Taking a bus in Shanghai

 A service station for public transportation cards.
 [Photo/WeChat account of Shanghai Public Transportation Card]

-Shanghai Public Transport QR Code
+Shanghai Public Transportation QR Code

 4.jpg

-A Shanghai Public Transport QR Code.
+A Shanghai Public Transportation QR Code.
 [Photo/IC]

-The QR code can be accessed through platforms like the official WeChat mini-program, the Shanghai Public Transport (上海交通卡) app, Alipay, and UnionPay.
+The QR code can be accessed through platforms like the official WeChat mini-program, the Shanghai Public Transportation Card (上海交通卡) app, Alipay, and UnionPay.
 For bus rides, fares are typically deducted about two hours after scanning the code.
 Additionally, passengers using the QR code can benefit from a transfer discount when switching between buses within a two-hour window.

 5.jpg

-NFC mobile transport card
+NFC mobile transportation card

 Mobile transportation cards are virtual transit cards stored on smartphones, allowing users to pay for public transit fares with a simple tap.
 These cards use Near Field Communication (NFC) or other contactless payment methods, offering functionality similar to physical cards but with the added convenience of being integrated into a mobile device.